The Little Snob: Plot

-May Banks (May McAvoy) is a pretty and vivacious young woman who helps her father, Colonel Banks (Alec B. Francis), operate his Kentucky Derby concession at Coney Island.
-Cherished by the carnival folk, May is also the sweetheart of Jim Nolan (Robert Frazer), the tent show barker.
+May Banks is a pretty and vivacious young woman who helps her father, Colonel Banks, operate his Kentucky Derby concession at Coney Island.
+Cherished by the carnival folk, May is also the sweetheart of Jim Nolan, the tent show barker.
 She is happy and content with her simple life among the show people.

 Colonel Banks, having saved diligently, finally has enough money to send May to an exclusive finishing school for a year.
 With laughter and affection, May bids farewell to her father and Jim, joking that she will “high-hat” all her old friends when she returns.

-At school, May is roomed with Alice (Frances Lee) and Jane (Virginia Lee Corbin), spoiled flappers who are wild and worldly wise.
+At school, May is roomed with Alice and Jane, spoiled flappers who are wild and worldly wise.
 Generously gifted by her father, May quickly adopts the mannerisms and habits of her wealthier peers.
 This association changes her from a good-natured girl into an insufferable snob.
 Ashamed to admit that her father is merely a concessionaire, May even lets Jane believe Colonel Banks is a racing man when Jane glimpses an envelope stamped “Col. Banks Kentucky Derby.”

-Jane's “sweet papa,” Walt Keene (John Miljan), a lounge lizard seeking a “money marriage,” immediately transfers his affections to May, believing her to be wealthy.
+Jane's “sweet papa,” Walt Keene, a lounge lizard seeking a “money marriage,” immediately transfers his affections to May, believing her to be wealthy.
 His ardent wooing sweeps May off her feet, and they become engaged—much to Jane's jealous fury.

 At the end of the school term, May returns to New York accompanied by Jane, Alice, and Walt.
 Jim and Colonel Banks await her at the station but receive only a cold, snobbish glance from “the little snob.”
 Embarrassed, May quickly hails a taxi to Coney Island.